caseyg/awesome/TOPICS.md

 ## template-engine

 *   [docpad/docpad](https://github.com/docpad/docpad) - Empower your website frontends with layouts, meta-data, pre-processors (markdown, jade, coffeescript, etc.), partials, skeletons, file watching, querying, and an amazing plugin system.
 DocPad will streamline your web development process allowing you to craft powerful static sites quicker than ever before.

+## easy-to-use

+*   [javve/list.js](https://github.com/javve/list.js) - The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
+Built to be invisible and work on existing HTML.

+## filters

+*   [javve/list.js](https://github.com/javve/list.js) - The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
+Built to be invisible and work on existing HTML.

+## flexibility

+*   [javve/list.js](https://github.com/javve/list.js) - The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
+Built to be invisible and work on existing HTML.

+## pagination

+*   [javve/list.js](https://github.com/javve/list.js) - The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
+Built to be invisible and work on existing HTML.

+## sort

+*   [javve/list.js](https://github.com/javve/list.js) - The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
+Built to be invisible and work on existing HTML.